crosslink-ch/CL-School-of-Best-Practices/_includes/markdown/Performance.md

 <h2 id="performance-culture" class="anchor-heading">Performance Culture {% include Util/link_anchor anchor="performance-culture" %} {% include Util/top %}</h2>

-At 10up, we understand that website performance is essential for a positive User Experience, Engineering, SEO, Revenue, and Design.
+At Cross-Link, we understand that website performance is essential for a positive User Experience, Engineering, SEO, Revenue, and Design.
 It's not a task that can be postponed but rather a continuous and evolving process that requires strategic planning, thoughtful consideration, and extensive experience in creating high-quality websites.

-10up engineers prioritize performance optimization when building solutions, using the latest best practices to ensure consistent and healthy performance metrics.
+Cross-Link engineers prioritize performance optimization when building solutions, using the latest best practices to ensure consistent and healthy performance metrics.
 We aim to develop innovative and dynamic solutions to reduce latency, bandwidth, and page load time.

 <h2 id="core-web-vitals" class="anchor-heading">Core Web Vitals {% include Util/link_anchor anchor="core-web-vitals" %} {% include Util/top %}</h2>

-At 10up, we pay close attention to Largest Contentful Paint, Cumulative Layout Shift, and First Input Delay.
+At Cross-Link, we pay close attention to Largest Contentful Paint, Cumulative Layout Shift, and First Input Delay.
 Collectively, these three metrics are known as Core Web Vitals.

 We closely monitor Core Web Vitals during development to ensure a high-quality user experience.
 Maintaining healthy Web Vitals throughout the build and maintenance process is crucial, which requires a shift in building and supporting components.
 Achieving healthy Web Vitals requires a cross-disciplinary approach spanning Front-end engineering, Back-end engineering, Systems, Audience and Revenue, and Visual design.